Foreign travel advice

 • areas of Liben and Afder zones more than 100km from the Somalia and Kenya borders

-There is local instability, lawlessness, military activity and a general risk of banditry in the Somali Region.
+There is local instability, lawlessness, military activity and a general risk of banditry in Somali region.
 Insurgent groups, some affiliated with terrorist organisations, have clashed with government forces.
 Foreigners have been caught up in the violence or targeted.
 There have also been attacks on staff working for international non-governmental organisations.

 Central, Southern, Sidama and South West regions (formerly SNNPR)

-• within 10km of the borders with South Sudan and Kenya
+FCDO advises against all travel to within 10km of the borders with South Sudan and Kenya.

 Due to recent regional cluster changes, there have been instances of civil unrest as zones increasingly demand their own regional statehood.
 There has been civil unrest in Gurage zone in the newly formed Central region.
 A number of incidents have turned violent.